Where Does the Mississippi River Begin and End

 The Dead Zone

-The river’s excess water was always absorbed naturally, as it has been for thousands, by would seeping into belts of natural vegetation along the river, called riparian zones, and into wetlands.
+The river’s excess water was always absorbed naturally, as it has been for thousands, by seeping into belts of natural vegetation along the river, called riparian zones, and into wetlands.

 Both riparian zones and wetlands act as filters, cleansing flood water and improving water quality along the Mississippi River system of excess nutrients all along the courses of the river.